Trump Consistently Bends Reality, Sells His Narrative In Interviews For Woodward Book

 Curiously, the earlier Woodward book featured zero interview material from Trump — there had been no interview.
 The president said his staff had not told him of Woodward's many requests.
 This time around, as though to compensate and produce a better narrative, Trump goes to the opposite extreme. ("Let's see if we can get a good book," he says.
 "That is, if you're willing to write it.")

 At times the interviews are in the White House, at times they are impromptu calls the president places to Woodward's personal phone.
-At times, they seem serious interchanges, at times they are show-and-tell sessions to win the journalist over.
-Trump has what Woodward calls "props," such as a stack of parchment signifying judicial appointments, or a wall-poster-sized picture of Trump with Kim Jong Un.
+At times, they seem serious interchanges; at times they are show-and-tell sessions to win the journalist over.
+Trump has what Woodward calls "props," such as a stack of parchment signifying judicial appointments, or a wall poster-size picture of Trump with Kim Jong Un.

 On one occasion, Trump orders his aide Dan Scavino to screen a video of Sen. Kamala Harris and other Democrats watching the State of the Union speech.
 Trump shouts: "Hate!
 See the hate!"

-Naming Names
+Naming names

 This is Woodward's 20th book.
-The first was All the President's Men, the inside story of the reporting of Woodward and Carl Bernstein led to criminal prosecutions and impeachment proceedings and the eventual resignation of President Richard M. Nixon nearly half a century ago.
+The first was All the President's Men, the inside story of the reporting of Woodward and Carl Bernstein that led to criminal prosecutions and impeachment proceedings and the eventual resignation of President Richard M. Nixon nearly half a century ago.
 That work was, and remains, controversial for its reliance on unnamed sources.
 Woodward's subsequent decades of work have been widely acclaimed but also often been held at arm's length for their reliance on "blind quotes."

 But in this book, Woodward is making many, if not all, his sources plain.

-The stars are former Defense Secretary James Mattis and former Director of National Intelligence Dan Coats, both of whom had troubled tenures on the brink of resignation before being fired by Trump (in Coats's case, by tweet while he was golfing at one of Trump's clubs).
+The stars are former Defense Secretary James Mattis and former Director of National Intelligence Dan Coats, both of whom had troubled tenures.
+(In Coats' case, he was removed from service by Trump via tweet while he was golfing at one of Trump's clubs.)

 Mattis had been conspicuous in his reticence to criticize the president.
-But he broke his silence this summer after mounted police cleared protestors from Lafayette Square so the president could have a photo opp in from of the neighboring St. John's Church.
+But he broke his silence this summer after mounted police cleared protesters from Washington's Lafayette Square so the president could have a photo opp in front of the neighboring St. John's Church.
 He said Trump was the first president he had served (of eight) who "had not even tried" to unite the country.

 Here, Mattis walks us through the president's troubled relations with experts of all kinds, especially military and foreign policy experts such as himself and former Secretary of State Rex Tillerson, who was also humiliated and denigrated upon his departure.